-O. Legally responsible individual (LRI): A legally responsible individual (LRI) is any person who has a duty under state law to care for another person.
+M. Legally responsible individual (LRI): A person who has a duty under state law to care for another person.
 This category typically includes: the parent (biological, legal, or adoptive) of a minor child; the guardian of a minor child who must provide care to the child; or a spouse.